 “Shall I get him to book a temple in case Passover happens to coincide?”

 He only complains a little that this holiday is already costing him an arm.
-Now I’m taking a leg.
+Now I’m taking the leg.

 “Com’n.
 Mike.
 You can start your campaign for DA from the Abyssinian Baptist Church.”